 If you’re looking for a new insurance company or better coverage,

 Jerrycan provide you with competitive quotes from more than 40 top insurers in under a minute.
 Swapping is just as effortless.
 Jerry takes care of all the paperwork and phone calls and even cancels your old policy on your behalf—oh, and it’s free!

 "I had never heard of this app but decided to try it.
 Glad I did!
 I put in a little information about myself and my car and then a short time later I had several quotes sent straight to the app… They found me a company with a great rate and I did it all online and through text.
 Super easy and convenient!" —Jerry user

 Frequently asked questions

-What should I do if someone hits my car?
+What should I do if someone hit my parked car?

 Trade contact information with the other driver.
 Document the damages and file a report with their insurance company to get quotes and payment as soon as possible.